Superboy

 crossover event.
 Superboy-Prime and Alexander Luthor, Jr. of Earth-Three

 escape the "paradise dimension," altering the multiverse.
-After being trapped
+After being

 containment suit based on the Anti-Monitor armor.
 Kon-El is killed battling